dlsun/Stat305-S20/lectures.md

 1. [Peer review Notebook 1](https://canvas.calpoly.edu/courses/25458/assignments/111116).
 If someone's answer differs from your own, and you are not sure why, please ask on the Discord server!
+2. Read [this textbook excerpt](https://github.com/dlsun/Stat305-S20/raw/master/MeasurementError.pdf) about how the weight of a kilogram is determined.
-2. Complete [Notebook 2.
+3. Complete [Notebook 2.
 More on Bias.](https://colab.research.google.com/github/dlsun/Stat305-S20/blob/master/colabs/notebooks/STAT_305_Notebook_2_More_on_Bias.ipynb).
 (Submission instructions inside.)

 ## Wednesday, August 5